bskdany/Typemeup/README.md

 ## Developing

+This area is work in progress, as for now `npm run dev` from the root dir should work (with all dependencies installed via npm

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash